canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/phishing-analysis/PHISHING-README.md/README.md

 | T1598.003 | Phishing for information | HTML page at the end of the URL harvests credentials |

 ## Detection rule
-This SPL rule detects emails that fail all three authentication checks. index=email_logs
+I built a production-ready detection rule.This SPL rule detects emails that fail all three authentication checks. index=email_logs
 | eval spf_fail=if(spf_result="fail" OR spf_result="none", 1, 0)
 | eval dkim_fail=if(dkim_result="fail" OR dkim_result="none", 1, 0)